zhoudw-zdw/TPAMI-LeadNet/README.md

 # Contextualizing Meta-Learning via Learning to Decompose

-The PyTorch code for LeadNet in the paper "Contextualizing Meta-Learning via Learning to Decompose".
+The PyTorch code for LeadNet in the paper "[Contextualizing Meta-Learning via Learning to Decompose](https://arxiv.org/abs/2106.08112) (TPAMI 2023)".
+If you use any content of this repo for your work, please cite the following bib entry:

+	@article{ye2023contextualizing,
+		title={Contextualizing Meta-Learning via Learning to Decompose},
+		author={Ye, Han-Jia and Zhou, Da-Wei and Hong, Lanqing and Li, Zhenguo and Wei, Xiu-Shen and Zhan, De-Chuan}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2023},
+		publisher={IEEE}
+	}

 ## Main idea of LeadNet